blamed-cloud/PythonLibraries/README.md

 # PythonLibraries
-Personal collections of reusable and often needed python functions To add them to a project, you can either download and use them, or I also suggest trying out git submodules.
+Personal collections of reusable and often needed python functions.
+To add them to a project, you can either download and use them, or I also suggest trying out git submodules.